 - Oropharyngeal airway

-After the endotracheal tube has been inserted, a chest x-ray is performed to confirm the proper tube placement.
+Note: Once the endotracheal tube is successfully inserted, a chest x-ray should be performed to confirm proper tube placement.

 Initial Ventilator Settings for Guillain-Barré Syndrome